An autonomous agent is viewed as a set of competence modules. These

 particular proposition is split among the affected modules.
 For example, for

-a particular proposition that is observed to be true the state divides
+that is observed to be true the state divides

 among all of the modules that have that precondition in their